Sum-of-squares hierarchies for polynomial optimization and the Christoffel-Darboux kernel: Concluding remarks

 \subsection{Acknowledgments}

 We thank Monique Laurent and Fernando Oliviera for fruitful discussions.
 We further thank Monique Laurent for helpful comments on an earlier version of the manuscript.
 We thank the anonymous referees for their valuable suggestions.
+We thank Alison Surey and Markus Schweighofer for pointing out a technical error in the proof of Lemma~\ref{LEM:qanalysis}.